Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Reduction procedure

-The "greedy" appellation for this algorithm stems from the fact that the algorithm chooses, at each step of the repeat loop, the "best possible" time and parameter tuple to the reduced basis, that is the one for which the RB approximation error is estimated to be the worst.
+The "greedy" name for this algorithm comes from the fact that the algorithm chooses, at each step of the repeat loop, the "best possible" time and parameter tuple to the reduced basis, that is the one for which the RB approximation error is estimated to be the worst.

-Let's now discuss the choice for error indicator $\epsilon^*$.
+Let's now discuss the choice for the error indicator $\epsilon^*$.
 A natural candidate would be the online error bound $\epsilon$ described in Section \ref{s:error}.
-However, as we shall see in this section, the bound for timestep $t_k$ is a compound of the "propagation" of the error made in the previous timesteps $t_0, t_1, \ldots, t_{k-1}$ (the $\epsilon_{k-1}$ term) and the "local error" just introduced at the $k$-th time discretization.
+However, as we shall see in the next section, the bound for timestep $t_k$ is a compound of the "propagation" of the error made in the previous timesteps $t_0, t_1, \ldots, t_{k-1}$ (the $\epsilon_{k-1}$ term) and the "local error" just introduced at the $k$-th time discretization.
 Hence, this error estimator $\epsilon_k$ has a natural tendency to grow (exponentially) with $k$.
 Thus using it as error indicator $\epsilon^*$ will favor times $k_n$ near final time $\mathcal T$ to be chosen at step 3.(a) of the algorithm below.
 Such choices are suboptimal, because including them in the reduced basis will not fix this exponential growth problem which is inherent to our approximation.
-Instead we decided to use a purely \emph{local}-at-$t_k$ error indicator, that is: the computable error bound described in Section \ref{s:error} when taking $\epsilon_{k-1}=0$.
+Instead we use, as in \cite{grepl2005posteriori}, a purely \emph{local}-at-$t_k$ error indicator, that is: the computable error bound described in Section \ref{s:error} when taking $\epsilon_{k-1}=0$.

+It has been noted in the literature that the greedy procedure can ``stall'' (i.e. select vectors for addition in the basis which have no effect in decreasing the error bounds).
+The author in \cite{grepl2005thesis} provides a ``back-up procedure'' in such a case.
+In our experiments, however, we have not noticed any ``stalling'' of the greedy procedure, maybe because of our sharper error bound.